coolgo0811/data-keeper/README.md

 <a name="write"></a>
 ### #write()

-Write a data record to csv file.
+Write a data record to file.

 ```js
 let data = { t1: 1, t3: 3, ts: new Date() };